Introduction: 3D Printable Key Fob Bracelet

 Step 6: Print Your Model

-Have a technician change the filament of one of the Ultimaker to the TPU filament.
-They will need to use custom settings for the printerbed temperature, nozzle temp, and fan power.
-On printer 8 if you select, Material>Settings, there will be a custom setting called, "CUSTOM2."
-On any other printer you'll have to go to Material>Settings>Customize and manually enter these settings: Nozzle temp 235C, Printer Bed Temp 70C, Fan speed 35%.
+Change your 3D printer's filament to the TPU filament.
+You will need to use custom settings for the printer-bed temperature, nozzle temp, and fan power.
+I was using an Ultimaker 2 extended+ -- so I went to Material>Settings>Customize and manually entered these settings: Nozzle temp 235C, Printer Bed Temp 70C, Fan speed 35%.